-The proposed algorithm plans the motion for cooperative object transportation in a warehouse-like environment shown in Fig. \ref{fig:5a} along with a dynamic obstacle (red-hexagonal shape) with initial position $p_{dyn} = [3, 5]^T\ m$ and velocity $v_{dyn} = [0.045, 0.090]^T\ m/s$.
-The collaborative MMRs need to transport the object from the bottom left corner to the top right corner of the environment through the narrow doors ($1.5\ m$ and $1.85\ m$ openings).
-The offline path planner (Section \ref{Global Path Planning}) generates the intermediate feasible formation, shown in Fig. \ref{gor:fig} and computes the shortest path from start to goal through the intermediate points.
-The online local motion planner (Section \ref{MotionPlanning}) generates a near-optimal collision-free trajectory in a receding horizon manner.
+The proposed algorithm plans the motion for cooperative object transportation in a warehouse-like environment as illustrated in Fig. \ref{fig:5a}.
+The environment with a dynamic obstacle represented in red-hexagonal shape with initial position $p_{dyn} = [3, 5]^T\ m$ and velocity $v_{dyn} = [0.045, 0.090]^T\ m/s$.
+The cooperative MMRs need to transport the object from the bottom left corner to the top right corner of the environment, navigating through the narrow doorways with opening $1.5\ m$ and $1.85\ m$.

+The offline path planner, described in Section \ref{Global Path Planning}, generates intermediate feasible formations as shown in Fig. \ref{gor:fig} and computes the shortest path from the start to the goal through these intermediate points.
+The online local motion planner in Section \ref{MotionPlanning} generates a near-optimal collision-free trajectory in a receding horizon manner.

-Fig. \ref{fig:5} shows the snapshots of the object transportation.
-The green convex polygons shown in Fig. \ref{fig:5} contain the obstacle-free shortest distance path (S).
-The collaborative MMRs ensemble starts moving from its start location (Fig. \ref{fig:5a}) to the first door without much deviation from the reference trajectory.
-Just after passing through the first door (Fig. \ref{fig:5c}), the MMRs encounter a dynamic obstacle (Fig. \ref{fig:5c}) and traverse safely without collision (Fig. \ref{fig:5f}) to the goal (Fig. {\ref{fig:5h}}).
+Fig. \ref{fig:5} includes the snapshots of the object transportation process.
+The green convex polygons in Fig. \ref{fig:5} contain the obstacle-free shortest distance path (S).
+The collaborative MMRs start moving from their start location (Fig. \ref{fig:5a}) to the first door, adhering close to the reference trajectory.
+Just after navigating through the first door (Fig. \ref{fig:5c}), the MMRs encounter a dynamic obstacle (Fig. \ref{fig:5c}) and traverse safely without collision (Fig. \ref{fig:5f}) to the goal (Fig. {\ref{fig:5h}}).
 Fig. \ref{fig:safety_margin} plots the distance margin $d_{margin}$, i.e., the minimum distance between the formation and the static and dynamic obstacles.
-The object transportation manuevers show the obstacle avoidance effectiveness of the online motion planner.
-The formation obeys the imposed safety margin for the static and dynamic obstacles, which are $0.05m$ and $0.1m$, respectively, indicating the proposed algorithm's efficacy in obstacle avoidance.
-The simulation video is available in the link \url{https://youtu.be/LhE_HcK4g-s}
+The minimum safety margin for the static and dynamic obstacles value $0.05\ m$ and $0.1\ m$, indicates the proposed algorithm's efficacy in obstacle avoidance.
+The simulation video is available in the link \url{https://youtu.be/LhE_HcK4g-s}.